Skip to main content

 8 mentions Positive Neutral Negative

 The gameplay of the game has received mixed reviews, with some players criticizing its low-quality graphics, lack of healing options, and repetitive mechanics, leading to a frustrating experience.
-However, others appreciate the condensed gameplay that avoids unnecessary backtracking and offers a fluid pacing, suggesting that the developers put genuine effort into creating engaging scenes despite the game's short length of about two hours.
-Overall, while the game shows ambition, it struggles with execution in key areas.
+However, others appreciate the condensed gameplay that avoids unnecessary backtracking and the developers' evident ambition, resulting in a fluid pacing that enhances engagement despite the game's short duration of about two hours.
+Overall, while the game shows some effort, it struggles with fundamental gameplay issues.

 • “The pacing is fluid, allowing it to build up to the more engaging scenes while never feeling like it gets in the way of gameplay.”